caolinfeng/ECE6500-Coordinate-Descent/README.md

 # ECE6500 Project (Coordinate-Descent Method)
-This is a Python implmentation of Coordinate Descent for Lasso Regression
+This is a Python implmentation of Coordinate Descent for Lasso Regression.

 By Team 11: Linfeng Cao, Yining Li